capstone-llm-agents/capstone-llm-agents/README.md

     provider: ollama
 version: "1.0"
 ```
-For the most part you will just need to change the ```default_model:``` for the application to work better since the local embedding model is powerful enough.
+For the most part you will just need to change the ```default_model:``` for the application to work better since the local embedding models are powerful enough for this application.